sandole/sandole/README.md

 ## What I'm Working On
 - AI integration for private markets workflows
-- Cloud-native architectures (Azure, Kubernetes, microservices, event-driven systems)
+- Cloud-native architectures (Azure, Kubernetes, event-driven systems, developer tooling)
 - MS in AI @ University of Ottawa

 <table>